TestStack/White/README.md

 TestStack has brought this project into it's offering to try and breathe some life into Project White.

-We welcome pull requests and reported issues!

-If you have any queries, please join our discussion group at [https://groups.google.com/forum/#!forum/teststack_white](https://groups.google.com/forum/#!forum/teststack_white)

 ## Getting Started
 Install TestStack.White from NuGet